twrecked/hass-aarlo/README.md

 The initial implementation would issue a `fullFrameSnapshot` request and Arlo would return a snapshot.
 The problem was it wasn't very consistent, I have 2 identical cameras where snapshot will work on one and not the other.
-Arlo uses the this implementation to allow you to position the camera and I've seen it not work on their web interface and app.
+Arlo uses this implementation to allow you to position the camera and I've seen it not work on their web interface and app.

 The next implementation would start a stream and issues a snapshot command -